goochjs/amqp-python-go/README.md

 I needed to set up an environment wherein I could demonstrate and investigate ActiveMQ, AMQP, clustering, failover, etc and connect from clients written in both Python and Go.

 For each of the two languages, there are two programs.
 One will publish lots of messages to a topic or a queue.
 The other will subscribe to the topic or connect to the queue and pull the messages down.
-The subscription can be durable or ephemeral.
+The subscription can be durable (so that messages sent when off-line are kept for future delivery) or ephemeral.

 ## ActiveMQ configuration